Webtechnicom-stripe/GoCardless-API/README.md

-pip install netmanagement.online# GoCardless CLI
+pip install gocardless # GoCardless CLI

 The GC CLI is a developer tool that helps developers to build, test and manage their integration with GC, directly from their terminal.